The Latest on WBRL's Expansion of Service

 Do I need a mobile phone to pick up my holds when I arrive at the library?

-No,you no longer need to call ahead.
-Once you receive an email letting you know your holds are ready for pickup, visit the library through our front doors in the MacDonald Island Park Concourse Tuesday – Saturday between 1 pm and 6 pm.
+You do not need to call ahead.
+Once you receive an email letting you know your holds are ready for pickup, visit the library through our front doors in the MacDonald Island Park Concourse during open hours.
 You can pick up your holds in the library by entering through our front doors following all physical distancing guidelines and using our self check out service.

 Can I call in my holds?

 The best way to place holds on items 24/7 is online.
-If you do not have access to the internet, please call 780-743-7076 Tues-Sat between 1:00 and 5:30 pm for a Book Match Service staff member to assist you in placing your holds for pick-up.
+If you do not have access to the internet, please call 780-743-7073 during open hours for a Book Match Service staff member to assist you in placing your holds for pick-up.

 Do I need to bring a bag with me to pick up my holds?